mongodb/terraform-provider-mongodbatlas/website/docs/r/serverless_instance.html.markdown

 * `provider_settings_provider_name` - (Required) Cloud service provider that applies to the provisioned the serverless instance.
 * `provider_settings_region_name` - (Required)
   Human-readable label that identifies the physical location of your MongoDB serverless instance.
 The region you choose can affect network latency for clients accessing your databases.
+* `continuous_backup_enabled` - (Optional) Flag that indicates whether the serverless instance uses Serverless Continuous Backup.
+If this parameter is false, the serverless instance uses Basic Backup.

 ## Attributes Reference